-2) Are not a respite from summer heat unless you get the more expensive vans that come with AC and showers and have electric hook-ups at a trailer (caravan) park (national parks generally don’t have these).
+2) they are not a respite from summer heat unless you get the more expensive vans that come with AC and showers and have electric hook-ups at a trailer (caravan) park (national parks generally don’t have these).

-3) Are larger and require more care to drive and park, especially in towns and cities.
+3) they are larger and require more care to drive and park, especially in towns and cities.

-4) Are considerably more expensive than rental cars and even some 4×4’s.
+4) they are considerably more expensive than rental cars and even some 4×4’s.

 Four-wheel drive vehicles (4×4’s)